Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Introduction

-There are still some quantile-based methods for statistical inference.
-A quantile-based regression was already introduced by \citet{koenker_regression_1978} and these methods are available in the \textsf{R}-Package \textit{quantreg} \citet{koenker_quantreg_2024}.
-Quantile-based testing of global hypotheses in factorial designs has been successfully developed by \cite{chung_exact_2013, ditzhaus_qanova_2021} (univariate) and \citet{chung_multivariate_2016, baumeister_quantile-based_2024} (multivariate).
-Moreover, \cite{segbehoe_simultaneous_2022} tackle the multiple testing problem regarding quantiles with the development of a quantile-based multiple contrast testing procedures (MCTPs).
+There are some quantile-based methods for statistical inference.
+A quantile-based regression was already introduced by \citet{koenker_regression_1978} and these methods are available in the \textsf{R}-Package \texttt{quantreg} \citet{koenker_quantreg_2024}.
+Quantile-based testing of global hypotheses in factorial designs has been successfully developed by \citet{chung_exact_2013, ditzhaus_qanova_2021} (univariate), \citet{chung_multivariate_2016} and \citet{baumeister_quantile-based_2024} (multivariate).
+Moreover, \cite{segbehoe_simultaneous_2022} tackle the multiple testing problem regarding quantiles with the development of quantile-based multiple contrast testing procedures (MCTPs).
+In general, MCTPs are useful in many situations because they overcome the multiple testing problem by redefining the rejection of the global hypothesis: it is simultaneously rejected if any of the individual comparisons are rejected.
 The general concept of MCTPs was introduced for example in \citet{mukerjee_comparison_1987}.
-In general, MCTPs are useful in many situations because they overcome the multiple testing problem by redefining the rejection of the global hypothesis: it is simultaneously rejected if any of the individual comparisons are rejected.
 Furthermore, MCTPs are known to be often more powerful than methods with classical p-value adjustment like the Bonferroni procedure \citep{bretz_multiple_2011, konietschke_are_2013}.
 Because of these advantages, there are many different adaptations of MCTPs \citep[e.g.][]{bretz_numerical_2001, hasler_multiple_2008, konietschke_are_2013, hasler_multiple_2014, umlauft_wild_2019, noguchi_nonparametric_2020, rubarth_estimation_2022}.